P0NE/bcm-test/README.md

 ## Conclusion

-I would be happy to answer all your questions, in particular on the aggregation algortihm and the choice of the data structure.
+I would be happy to answer all your questions, especially on the aggregation algortihm and the choice of the data structure.